 - Each talk should have a quiz at the end that the speaker creates.
 Tests will be scored and reported to whoever paid for the participant’s ticket.

 So now that I’ve resigned as a keynote speaker of the old regime I’ll have to call myself “A keynote speaker formerly known as Sara Grillo.”
-Thanks for reading and please refer here if you want more info on the no BS talks that I am planning to give this year.
+Thanks for reading and please refer here if you want to hire me to speak at your event.

 Rad Ed Asia. (n.d.)
 Why you will forget more than 50% of what you learn within an hour.
 And how to change that.
 Retrieved on August 13th, 2019 from https://radedasia.com/why-you-will-forget-more-than-half-of-what-you-learn-within-an-hour-and-how-to-change-that